Antisemitism in health care: United States

-After the October 7 attacks, most US medical associations did not make public comments, that has been contrasted to supportive communications they issued after Russian attacks on Ukraine.
-Numerous doctors publicly celebrated the attacks.
+After the October 7 attacks, most US medical associations did not make any public statements, which has been contrasted to supportive statements that they issued after Russian attacks on Ukraine.
+Ian Kingsbury and Jay Greene writing in Tablet accused numerous doctors of publicly celebrating the attacks.
 Subsequently, Hedy Wald, Steven Roth, and others decried medical articles which they perceived as "political indictment cloaked in academic language."
-They connected surging anti-Israel rhetoric with an increasingly hostile environment for Jewish students and faculty at medical schools, Wald characterized a letter to US President Joe Biden from a group of doctors who worked in Gaza during the Gaza war as antisemitic, and included the wearing of keffiyehs as an antisemitic act in her studies.
+They connected increasing anti-Israel rhetoric with an increasingly hostile environment for Jewish students and faculty at medical schools, with Wald characterizing a letter to US President Joe Biden from a group of doctors who worked in Gaza during the Gaza war as antisemitic, and included the wearing of keffiyehs as an antisemitic act in her studies.
 She cited examples of medical students and faculty tearing down hostage posters, accusing Jewish students of complicity with genocide, engaging in Holocaust distortion and inversion, and disrupting commencement ceremonies.

 The president of the American Academy of Pediatrics wrote then-Secretary of State Antony Blinken a letter asking for help locating a doctor who was noted to be a member of Hamas.

 House Republicans sent UCSF's Chancellor a letter to investigate "hundreds of complaints of antisemitism and/or a hostile work environment", stemming from an encampment in front of UCSF's medical center against Israel's mass killing of Gazans during the Gaza War, antisemitic graffiti, behavior by medical staff and patients including alleged "calls for violence".

 In Chicago, Jewish therapists who said they would treat a Zionist patient were added to a blacklist.
 Trauma therapists Miri Bar-Halpern and Jaclyn Wolfman noted that some of their colleagues ignored or shunned them after the October 7 attacks, invalidated their pain after antisemitic comments, or otherwise committed "traumatic invalidation".

-In a 2025 survey, a majority of Jewish-identifying medical students and professionals (75.4%) reported workplace exposure to antisemitism.
+In a 2025 survey of 170 Jewish-identifying medical students and professionals, 75.4% reported workplace exposure to antisemitism.

+The U.S. Department of Health and Human Services opened an investigation in June 2026 into the American Psychological Association following a complaint from the Louis D. Brandeis Center for Human Rights Under Law accusing the APA of being "one of the worst purveyors of anti-Semitism and extremist ideology in healthcare."